huacong/huacong.github.io/_pages/about.md

 <!-- # 🔥 News
 - *2022.11*: &nbsp;🎉🎉 I have obtained the National Scholarship (国家奖学金) from the Ministry of Education of the People’s Republic of China.
 - *2022.09*: &nbsp;🎉🎉 Two of our papers have been accepted by NeurIPS 2022 (One paper has been selected as an oral presentation and one is a poster).
 - *2022.06*: &nbsp;🎉🎉 Our XCurve-v1.0.0 library has been released!
-Please Try now and give us feedback! -->
+Please try now and give us feedback! -->

 # 📝 Publications